 So, is the popular destination worth the hype?
 Absolutely.
 Book on to tours if you’re visiting during winter because driving conditions can be really dangerous.
 If you’re opting for summer, spend a solid seven days, rent a car and explore at your own pace.

-If you’re a homebody like me, you’ll definitely be thrown out of your comfort zone, especially during winter.
-I found myself relying a bit more on my intuition because at the end of the day you have to respect nature.
+Iceland definitely throws you out of your comfort zone.
+I found myself relying more on my intuition because at the end of the day you have to respect nature.
 It’s something bigger than you.
 Plus if you play your cards right, you’ll come back a bit more venturesome and most importantly – alive!